appleboy/drone-lambda/README.md

 ## AWS Policy

 Add the following AWS policy if you want to integrate with CI/CD tools like Jenkins, GitLab Ci or Drone.
+Your function needs permission to upload trace data to [X-Ray](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html).
+When you activate tracing in the Lambda console, Lambda adds the required permissions to your function's execution role.
+Otherwise, add the [AWSXRayDaemonWriteAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess) policy to the execution role.

 ```json
 {